Vhati/CompileSubs/readme.txt

   This takes a text transcript of datestamped commentary, made by multiple people watching copies of the same video independently, and transforms it into another format.
-Each person's comments can be shifted to correct for buffering, pausing, starting early/late, etc.
+The time of each person's comments can be shifted to correct for buffering, pausing, starting early/late, etc.

   It can read from the following sources:
     Html MockTM event transcripts from the LousyCanuck blog.